John Dunton: In New England

 In 1686, probably because he was concerned in the Monmouth Rebellion, he visited New England, where he stayed eight months selling books and observing with interest the new country and its inhabitants.
 He sailed from Gravesend in October 1685, and reached Boston after a four months' voyage.
 He sold his books, and visited Cambridge.
 In Roxbury he saw the missionary John Eliot and learnt something of Native American customs.
 He stayed for a time at Salem and Wenham, and returned to England in the autumn of 1686.

 Dunton had become security for his brother's debts, and to escape the creditors he made a short excursion to Holland.

 Later life

 On his return to England, he opened a new shop in London in the Poultry, in the hope of better times.
 Here, he founded in 1691 a new kind of journal, The Athenian Gazette/The Athenian Mercury, with anonymous questions-and-answers, powered by his Athenian Society.
 His wife died in 1697, and he married a second time; but a quarrel about property led to a separation; and being incapable of managing his own affairs, he spent the last years of his life in great poverty.

 In literature

 Dunton received a rather backhanded compliment from Jonathan Swift in the latter's A Tale of A Tub (see p.
-38 of text in 1st ed. of 1704).
+38 of text in 1st edition of 1704).

+Dunton both complimented and derided his contemporary Ned Ward, praising him as 'truly born a poet, not made, not form'd by industry' but also criticized him as 'a hardened impudent rake' when Dunton mistakenly thought Ward ridiculed him in print.